ewirch/ewirch.github.io/_posts/2014-03-06-diagnose-frame-skips-and-stutter-in-directx.md

 : Background processes occupy a big chunk of CPU time leaving your application insufficient CPU time.

 *Foreign GPU load*
-: Similar as previous but this time GPU releated.
+: Similar as previous but this time GPU related.

 *Failing to process CPU and GPU work concurrently*
 : GPU and CPU are able to work concurrently.
 If your application waits for the vsync, after finishing the last frame, CPU time is wasted, which is available during GPU processing.